What are Assortment Strategies?

 A localized assortment strategy allocates the product mix based on the preferences of the local population and the characteristics of the geographical region.
-It allows the retailer to cater to different demands according to geography and increased sales.
+This allows the retailer to cater to different demands according to geography and thereby increase sales.

 5. Mass-market assortment

 Mass-market assortment strategies are used by stores with large physical storage capabilities, such as Walmart and Amazon.
 They aim to appeal to the mass-market and offer as many products and varieties as possible, catering to a much bigger customer base.

 If used effectively, assortment strategies can boost sales and help the retailer grow its customer base.
 They are important because they determine the goods that a customer interacts with, which leads to a purchase decision.
 Assortment can vary according to seasons – an ice cream store may offer different flavors in the summer and different flavors in a monsoon season.